apache/arrow/docs/source/developers/docker.rst

 **To entirely skip building the image:**

+The layer caching mechanism of docker-compose is less reliable than docker's depending on the version, ``cache_from`` build entry and the used backend (docker-py, docker-cli, docker-cli and buildkit).
+This can lead to different layer hashes - even when executing the same build command repeatedly - eventually causing cache misses full image rebuilds.

+If the image has been already built but the cache doesn't work properly, it can be useful to skip the build phases:

 .. code:: bash

     archery docker run --no-build conda-python

-In order to alter the runtime parameters pass docker environment variables to the container during its execution:
+**Pass environment variables to the container:**

+Most of the builds can be configured through environment variables.
+Any environment variable can be passed in a similar fashion like ``docker run`` and ``docker-compose run`` expect it:

 .. code:: bash

     archery docker run --env CMAKE_BUILD_TYPE=release ubuntu-cpp

-See the available C++ in the ``ci/scripts/cpp_build.sh`` script.
+For the available environment variables in the C++ builds see the ``ci/scripts/cpp_build.sh`` script.

 **Run the image with custom command:**

-Custom docker commands may be passed as the second argument.
-The following example starts an interactive ``bash`` session in the container - useful for debugging the build interactively:
+Custom docker commands may be passed as the second argument to ``archery docker run``.

+The following example starts an interactive ``bash`` session in the container
+- useful for debugging the build interactively:

 .. code:: bash